autonomys/subspace-docs/docs/ai3_token/wallets/polkadot.md

 ## Create a New Wallet

-1. Visit the official Chrome Web Store or Firefox Add-ons page to install the extension.
+1. Visit the official [Polkadot{.js} Extension website](https://polkadot.js.org/extension/) and download the respective version for your browser (Chrome/Firefox).

 :::tip

-The Chrome Web Store extension works seamlessly on all Chromium-based browsers, including Google Chrome, Brave, Vivaldi, Microsoft Edge, and Opera.
+The Chrome extension works seamlessly on all Chromium-based browsers, including Google Chrome, Brave, Vivaldi, Microsoft Edge, and Opera.

 :::